jquense/clank/README.md

 A simple prototypal inheritance abstraction with an emphasis on composition.
 Clank is a _thin_ wrapper around [cobble](https://github.com/theporchrat/cobble/).
 If you used Backbone or Ember this API should feel familiar, there is no magic here, just a few wrappers around the normal prototypal inheritance you are used to.

-It is _highly_ recommended that you take a look at the tests (`./test/class.js`) for a far more extensive demostration of the functionality of Clank.
+It is _highly_ recommended that you take a look at the [tests (`./test/class.js`)](https://github.com/theporchrat/clank/blob/master/test/class.js) for a far more extensive demostration of the functionality of Clank.

-## Support
+## Browser Support

-works fine in IE8 but does expect certain es5 functions, include es5 shim and sham in IE8 and everything will work fine, with a single caveat: object constructors are assigned a non-enumerable property `__META__`, which in IE8 _is_ enumerable, so keep that in mind.
+Works fine in IE8 but does expect certain es5 functions, include es5 shim and sham in IE8 and everything will work fine, with a single caveat: object constructors are assigned a non-enumerable property `__META__`, which in IE8 _is_ enumerable, so keep that in mind, when using `Object.assign` and other "extend" functions.

 ## API